ESGF/esgf-prepare/docs/synopsis.rst

 ``esgprep fetch-ini``
 *********************

-The ESGF publishng client and most of the ESGF tools rely on configuration files of different kinds, which are the primary means of configuring the ESGF publisher.
+The ESGF publishing client and most of the ESGF tools rely on configuration files of different kinds, which are the primary means of configuring the ESGF publisher.

 * The ``esg.ini`` file gathers all information needed to configure the data node for data publication (e.g., PostgreSQL access, THREDDS configuration, etc.).